 The Chapel at King’s College, Cambridge, otherwise known as “the backs.”
 Women seen talking to undergraduates in this area could be arrested by Proctors

 The passing of the Contagious Diseases Acts created a measure of anxiety for middle to upper-class Victorian society.
-The premise for the CDA was to regulate the spread of disease by emphasizing notions that diseases could be hidden in even the most beautiful and delicate female creatures.
+The premise for the CDA was to regulate the spread of diseases, such as syphilis and gonorrhea, by emphasizing notions that diseases could be hidden in even the most beautiful and delicate female creatures.
 Due to this information, the CDA came with a price.
 In her essay, “The Constitution Violated,” Josephine Butler wrote, “The malicious whisper of a single man, under the Contagious Diseases Acts, may destroy the character of a woman” (78).
 Butler argued that under the Acts, there was no clear definition for discerning between a woman walking home from work at night and an actual prostitute.
 The idiocy and violation of the CDA Butler is calling attention to presupposes “that every woman who is found associating, under any circumstances, with a man, and who cannot produce a certificate of her marriage with him, is to be called a prostitute under the Acts” (92-93).

 For Daisy, there was more drama to unfold, witnesses to procure, and money to be paid.
 Over a century later, the reality of these events, which underscore Victorian class-normatives, read in juxtaposition to sociocultural literature from the nineteenth century.
 Take for instance Elizabeth Gaskell’s Ruth.
 Gaskell uses her characters to demonstrate how Victorian society aids and perpetuates fallenness.
 Just as Daisy’s short conversation with a young man was completely innocent, so were Gaskell’s protagonist, Ruth’s outings through the country with Henry Bellingham.
 Unfortunately, both women were indicted, and presumed “fallen” by authority figures before they could speak in their defense; Although, the truth of the matter is that women had little opportunity to speak out for themselves, but they had plenty of time to suffer in silence.